awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 The following state information is preserved during an OTA update:
 + Local shadows
 + Greengrass logs
-+ OTA agent logs
++ OTA update agent logs

-## Greengrass OTA Agent<a name="ota-agent"></a>
+## Greengrass OTA Update Agent<a name="ota-agent"></a>

-The Greengrass OTA agent is the software component on the device that handles update jobs created and deployed in the cloud\.
-The Greengrass OTA agent is distributed in the same software package as the Greengrass Core software\.
+The Greengrass OTA update agent is the software component on the device that handles update jobs created and deployed in the cloud\.
+The Greengrass OTA update agent is distributed in the same software package as the AWS IoT Greengrass Core software\.
 The agent is located in `./greengrass/ota/ota_agent/ggc-ota`\.
 It creates its logs in `/var/log/greengrass/ota/ggc_ota.txt`\.

-You can start the Greengrass OTA agent by executing the binary manually or by integrating it as part of an init script such as a systemd service file\.
+You can start the Greengrass OTA update agent by executing the binary manually or by integrating it as part of an init script such as a systemd service file\.
 The binary should be run as root\.
-When it starts, the Greengrass OTA agent listens for Greengrass update jobs from the cloud and executes them sequentially\.
-The Greengrass OTA agent ignores all other IoT job types\.
+When it starts, the Greengrass OTA update agent listens for Greengrass update jobs from the cloud and executes them sequentially\.
+The Greengrass OTA update agent ignores all other IoT job types\.

-Do not start multiple OTA agent instances because this might cause conflicts\.
+Do not start multiple OTA update agent instances because this might cause conflicts\.

-If your Greengrass core or Greengrass OTA agent is managed by an init system, see [Integration with Init Systems](#integration-with-init) for related configurations\.
+If your Greengrass core or Greengrass OTA update agent is managed by an init system, see [Integration with Init Systems](#integration-with-init) for related configurations\.

 **CreateSoftwareUpdateJob API**

 The `CreateSoftwareUpdateJob` API creates a software update for a core or for several cores\.
-This API can be used to update the OTA agent and the Greengrass Core software\.
-It makes use of the AWS IoT jobs, which provide additional commands to manage a Greengrass core software update job\.
+This API can be used to update the OTA update agent and the Greengrass Core software\.
+It makes use of the AWS IoT jobs, which provide other commands to manage a software update job on a Greengrass core\.
 For more information, see [Jobs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html)\.

-The following example shows how to use the CLI to create a Greengrass core software update job:
+The following example shows how to use the CLI to create a job that updates the AWS IoT Greengrass Core software on a core device:

 ```
 aws greengrass create-software-update-job \
     --update-targets-architecture x86_64 \
-    --update-targets arn:aws:iot:us-east-1:123456789012:thing/myDevice \
+    --update-targets arn:aws::iot:region:123456789012:thing/myDevice \
     --update-targets-operating-system ubuntu \
     --software-to-update core \
-    --s3-url-signer-role arn:aws:iam::123456789012:role/IotS3UrlPresigningRole \
+    --s3-url-signer-role arn:aws::iam::123456789012:role/IotS3UrlPresigningRole \
     --update-agent-log-level WARN \
     --amzn-client-token myClientToken1
 ```